KIT-TVA/Vari-Joern/docs/OutputFormats.md

 ### Product-Based Strategy

+- `configurations`: An array of objects, each representing a configuration that was analyzed.
+Each object contains the feature names as keys and a boolean indicating whether the feature is enabled in the configuration.
 - `individualResults`: An array of objects, each representing the results of the analysis of a single variant.
   Each object has the following fields:
-    - `enabledFeatures`: An object mapping feature names to a boolean indicating whether the feature is enabled in the analyzed combination.
+    - `configuration`: An index into the `configurations` array indicating which configuration was analyzed.
     - `findings`: An array of [Finding objects](#Finding) representing the findings in the analyzed variant.
 - `aggregatedResult`: Analyzing all variants yields a list of findings for each variant.
 Since a single finding can affect multiple variants, the findings are grouped to identify equal findings with each other across variants.
 This